HdS2005/Spotify_Clone/README.md

-Spotify has a lot of ads so made mine ;)
+Spotify has a lot of ads so created mine ;)

 The Overall Design and Theme Could Be Seen From The ScreenShot Below: